 Here is where the story of Australia lies.
 You cannot review anything without acknowledging the higher education status in this city which is mainly offered by University of Canberra and Australian National University.

-Request Information Master's Degrees in Natural Sciences in Canberra in Australia 2018
+Request Information Master's Degrees in Natural Sciences in Australian Capital Territory in Australia 2018/2019

 This program is designed to give you both theoretical and practical knowledge of the modern concepts in neuroscience and the methodologies employed.
 You will be taught by leading Australian neuroscientists and have opportunities to gain first-hand experience of neuroscience research at The John Curtin School of Medical Research (JCSMR).
 This degree will pave the way for further studies in neuroscience and related fields such as for a PhD.
 You can also use your skills to forge a career in policy-making, the pharmaceutical industry, consulting, as well as scientific research organisations. [+]